AkshitAggarwal/TSAI_EVA5B2_Phase1/Session_05/readme.md

 ### Results:
 Total parameters: 9,752 |  Maximum Train Accuracy: 98.86 |  Maximum Test Accuracy: 99.39
 ### Analysis:
--Adding image augmentation increased testing accuracy slightly.
+-  Adding image augmentation increased testing accuracy slightly.
--LR Schedular did the real trick, with a weight decay of 0.75 times after 3 steps.
+-  LR Schedular did the real trick, with a weight decay of 0.75 times after 3 steps.
--Loss was going down steadily and model can perform even better after training for a few more epochs.
+-  Loss was going down steadily and model can perform even better after training for a few more epochs.

 ===================================================================================================